cristinahh/cristinahh/README.md

 <!--
 **cristinahh/cristinahh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

- 🎓 I'm a Computer Science senior at Cal State Fullerton<br/> 🎒 I have an Assoiciates Degree in Mathematics <br/>
+ 🎓 I'm a Computer Science graduate from Cal State Fullerton.
+Class of 2025<br/> 🎒 I have an Assoiciates Degree in Mathematics <br/>
  🌱 I’m currently learning Svelte and Javascript<br/>
  👯 I’m looking to collaborate on any project <br/>